utrains/Terraform-associate-class/2_data-sources/README.md

         }

     ```
-- ou can reference data source attributes with the pattern data.<NAME>.<ATTRIBUTE>.
+- You can reference __data source__ attributes with the pattern __data.NAME.ATTRIBUTE__.
 Update the VPC configuration to use this data source to set the list of availability zones.

     ```
         module "vpc" {